Randomized Robust Price Optimization: Introduction

 As a result, there has been much research in how to address demand model uncertainty in pricing.
 In the operations research community, a general framework for dealing with uncertainty is robust optimization.
 The idea of robust optimization is to select an uncertainty set, which is a set of values for the uncertain parameter that we believe could plausibly occur, and to optimize the worst-case value of the objective function, where the worst-case is taken over the uncertainty set.
 In the price optimization context, one would construct an uncertainty set of potential demand models and determine the prices that maximize the worst-case expected revenue, where the worst-case is the minimum revenue over all of the demand models in the uncertainty set.
 In applying such a procedure, one can ensure that the performance of the chosen price vector is good under a multitude of demand models, and that one does not experience the deterioration of a price vector optimized from a single nominal demand model.

-Typically in robust optimization, the robust optimization problem is to find the \emph{single} best decision that optimizes the worst-case value of the objective function.
-Stated in a slightly different way, one \emph{deterministically} implements a single decision.
+Typically in robust optimization, one seeks the \emph{single} best decision that optimizes the worst-case value of the objective function; stated differently, one \emph{deterministically} implements a single decision.
 However, a recent line of research \citep{delage2019dice} has revealed that with regard to the worst-case objective, it is possible to obtain better performance than the traditional deterministic robust optimization approach by \emph{randomizing} over multiple solutions.
-Specifically, instead of optimizing over a single decision in some feasible set that optimizes the worst-case objective, one optimizes over a \emph{distribution} supported on the feasible set that informs the decision maker how to randomize.
+Specifically, instead of selecting a single decision in some feasible set to optimize the worst-case objective, one selects a \emph{distribution} supported on the feasible set that informs the decision maker how to randomize.

 In this work, we propose a methodology for robust price optimization that is based on randomization.
 In particular, we propose solving a randomized robust price optimization (RRPO) problem, which outputs a probability distribution that specifies the frequency with which the firm should use different price vectors.
 From a practical perspective, such a randomization scheme has the potential to be implemented in modern retailing as a strategy for mitigating demand uncertainty.
 In particular, in an ecommerce setting, randomization is already used for A/B testing, which involves randomly assigning some customers to one experimental condition and other customers to a different experimental condition.
 Thus, it is plausible that the same form of randomization could be used to display different price vectors with certain frequencies.
 In the brick-and-mortar setting, one can potentially implement randomization by varying prices geographically or temporally.
 For example, if the RRPO solution is the three price vectors $\pb_1, \pb_2, \pb_3$ with probabilities 0.2, 0.3, 0.5, then for a set of 50 regions, we would choose 10 ($ = 50 \times 0.2$) to assign to price vector $\pb_1$, 15 ($= 50 \times 0.3$) to assign to $\pb_2$, and 25 ($ = 50 \times 0.5$) to assign to $\pb_3$.
 Similarly, if one were to implement the same randomization scheme temporally, then for a selling horizon of 20 weeks, one would use the price vector $\pb_1$ for 4 ($ = 20 \times 0.2$) weeks, $\pb_2$ for 6 ($ = 20 \times 0.3$) weeks and $\pb_3$ for 10 ($ = 20 \times 0.5$) weeks.